developmentseed/aep/docs/README.md

 # Troubleshooting
 ## Map shows an unexpected layer
 If the map loads with a layer that can't be managed through the layer switcher, it's likely that you added a layer in the Mapbox Style that isn't referenced in the layer configuration of the `yml`.
 This is by design.
 It allows you to overlay a contextual layer on the map that the user don't have control over.
 A use case could be a layer that adds a disputed border.

+## Popover doesn't show a value after customization
+If no value is displayed double check that the property name is correct.
+Some times it is a matter of an uppercase letter.